Turn your passion for science and technology into a hands-on career

 Program highlights

-• Option for grads to enter directly into semester five of Cambrian’s Chemical Engineering Technology – Lab and Process Control program and earn an advanced diploma in just one year
+• Graduates can continue into semester five of Cambrian’s Chemical Engineering Technology – Lab and Process Control program and earn an advanced diploma in just one more year

 Students are required to successfully complete an online Lab Safety course (in Moodle) when starting their program at Cambrian.
 This course must be completed prior to entering the labs (as identified in the table below) in the Schools of Skills Training, Engineering Technology and Environmental Studies.